-For pharmacy and vision services (if your Plan provides vision services), please use the separate Provider directories.
+For pharmacy and vision services, please use the separate Provider directories.

 You may also call customer service at the number on the back of your ID card.
 Blue Cross will send you a paper Provider directory without charge.
 Both electronic and paper directories give you information on Provider qualifications, such as training and board certification.